AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/uuid-reference-upgrade.md

 * Page references - UUIDs are not supported yet
 * Any invalid references; for example, where the target of the Content Fragment path, or Asset path, does not exist

-  * Invalid references are not upgraded, as if the Content Fragment path, or Asset path, is invalid there is not be a corresponding UUID to assign.
+  * Invalid references are not upgraded, as if the Content Fragment path, or Asset path, is invalid there is not a corresponding UUID to assign.
 The original reference remains untouched.

   * Use a [dry run](#execute-a-dry-run) to detact any invalid references.